pawelkorus/spring-oauth-sso/README.md

 ## Authorization Server

-OAuth 2 specification states that authorization endpoint is used to interact with the resource owner and obtain an authorization grant.
-Before this grant is issued resource owner has to be identified, but OAuth specification does not define any specific authentication method.
-For the purpose of this demo HTTP Basic Auth is used for securing authorization endpoint.
-In this demo, which uses Spring, authorization endpoint is secured using Spring Web Security and defines in memory user details service with two users and enables HTTP Basic Auth (`WebSecurityConfig`).
+For the purpose of this demo Spring Web Security is used to secure authorization endpoint by HTTP Basic Auth.
+See [WebSecurityConfig](https://github.com/pawelkorus/spring-oauth-sso/blob/master/authorization_server/src/main/java/sample/springoauthsso/config/WebSecurityConfig.java) for details.

 ## SSO and Authorization Code Grant